 - Use the Select tool to select the area of the page you want to bookmark:

-- To bookmark a single image, click in the image or drag a rectangle around the image.
+- When necessary to bookmark a single image, click in the image or drag a rectangle around the image.

 - To bookmark a portion of an image, drag a rectangle around the portion.

-- To bookmark text, drag to select it.
+- If a user wants to bookmark text, drag to select it.
 The selected text becomes the label of the new bookmark.
 You can edit the label.

 - Select the bookmark under which you want to place the new bookmark.
 If you don’t select a bookmark, the new bookmark is automatically added at the end of the list.